wchristian/perl5_wiki/Perl7-FAQ.md

 ### What's Perl 7?

-Perl 7 is Perl v5.32 with saner, more modern defaults.
-It's a transitional major version before we get to breaking changes.
+Perl 7 is Perl v5.n (n = current version at that time) with saner, more modern defaults.
+It's a transitional major version before we get to language-breaking changes.
+We thought that would be right after v5.32, but some time has passed, and p5p announced that they'd release v5.34 in May 2021.

 There's a [Perl 7 proposal](https://github.com/Perl/perl5/wiki/The-Proposal-for-Perl-7) in the wiki for the [perl5 repo](https://github.com/Perl/perl5/).

+### What's the state right now?

+Perl has made the move to having a three-person Steering Committee instead of the single "pumpking".
+The Perl Steering Committee controls the future evolution of the language.
+As of January 2021, they are just getting started and have not made a statement on Perl 7 yet.

 ### Why not Perl 32 (or 34)?